NHS & Health Links

 Telephone: 020 8296 3940.

-The Grace Charity website has downloadable information for people with ME, including a leaflet to give the hospital if admitted, one for your dental practitioner, a letter for your MP, how to refuse unwanted psychological therapies, plus information on the coronavirus vaccine.
+The Grace Charity website has downloadable information for people with ME, including a 26 page booklet to assist hospital staff when dealing with patients with ME, information for your dental practitioner, a letter for your MP, how to refuse unwanted psychological therapies, and information on the coronavirus vaccine.

 Disability Rights UK (formerly Disability Alliance) is a national registered charity which works to relieve the poverty and improve the living standards of disabled people.
 It provides information on social security benefits, tax credits and social care to disabled people, their families, carers and professional advisers through their member groups.
 As we have a Group membership of this charity, we will forward requests for advice.
 It also has a FREE Disabled Students Helpline 08003285050 open Tues 11.30 -13.30 and Thursday 13.30 - 15.30 or you can use their email advice service email@example.com